MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-Although the majority of chemicals in cosmetics present hardly any or zero danger, dozens are linked with severe health issues, including developmental delays and cancer.
-Cosmetic chemicals invade your body through the skin, inhalation, ingestion and internal use, and pose the same dangers as food chemicals, per this site.
+Though most chemicals in cosmetic products present limited or absolutely no risk, dozens have been associated to considerable medical issues, including developmental delays and cancer.
+Cosmetic chemicals gain entry to your body through inhalation, the skin, and ingestion, and lead to similar dangers as food chemicals, per this site.

-Chemicals and contaminants associated with cancer are found in food and many other ordinary items.
-Yet, no category of consumer items is accountable to less government inspection than cosmetics, including Lipstick.
-While many of the chemicals and contaminants in cosmetics and personal care products in all likelihood pose minimal risk, being exposed to some is associated with significant health issues, including cancer.
+Contaminants and chemicals associated with cancer are found in food and several other ordinary goods.
+But, no sector of consumer goods is accountable to less government management than cosmetics and other personal care products, including Lipstick.
+Though many of the chemicals in cosmetics and personal care products very likely present minimal risk, being exposed to some is associated with major health conditions, including cancer.